Viking River Cruise from Lyon to Avignon, France – The Land of Fine Wine and Cuisine

 Embarking on the journey

-We knew Lyon would be a fascinating city to begin this cruise with its ancient old town and notoriety of being the Gastronomic Capital of France and the world, but it proved to be so much more with the largest and most amazing outdoor market we’ve ever seen, one of the best meals we’ve had in our travels at a local bouchon, and the aromas of citrus and hearty French food throughout the streets and traboules.
+We knew Lyon would be a fascinating city to begin this cruise with its ancient old town and notoriety of being the Gastronomic Capital of France and the world, but it proved to be so much more with the largest and most extraordinary outdoor market we’ve ever seen, one of the best meals we’ve had in our travels at a local bouchon, and the aromas of citrus and hearty French food throughout the streets and traboules.
 It was the perfect gateway (and one we’ll be writing about more in the future) to begin this journey that would take us through the wine regions of Burgundy, Beaujolais, and Châteauneuf-du-Pape, and to the famous historic cities of Cluny, Tournon, Viviers, Arles, and Avignon.

 Beaujolais and Cluny